 “What I Hate, That I Do”

 I’ve always known that there are certain edibles that are excellent for one’s health, and others that clearly don’t add much value.
-I seem to crave food from the categories that aren’t particularly healthy, and there appears to be very little that I have discovered that has caused these cravings to subside in a substantial, life-altering way.
-I’ve read articles and books about it, I’ve watched video clips of buff older men who claim to have finally conquered the “battle of the bulge,’ and I’ve heaped self-loathing statements on myself until I’m exhausted.
+I seem to crave food from the categories that aren’t particularly healthy.
+There appears to be very little that I have discovered that has caused these cravings to subside in a substantial, life-altering way.
+I’ve read articles and books about it.
+I’ve watched video clips of buff older men who claim to have finally conquered the “battle of the bulge,’ and I’ve heaped self-loathing statements on myself until I’m exhausted.